 Bottom line – It’s not a popular option for seniors to purchase whole life insurance, but can make sense in certain circumstances.
 No physical whole life insurance is uncommon for seniors over age 75.

-Guaranteed Universal life insurance (GUL) is one of the most popular types of life insurance seniors buy.
-Think of Guaranteed Universal as a bridge between term and whole life insurance.
+Guaranteed universal life insurance (GUL) is one of the most popular types of life insurance seniors buy.
+Think of guaranteed universal as a bridge between term and whole life insurance.

 Definition: Term life insurance designed to last your whole life that pays a benefit on the death of the insured.

-Reasons seniors often purchase Guaranteed Universal:
+Reasons seniors often purchase guaranteed universal life insurance: